DWTGS: Rethinking Frequency Regularization for Sparse-view 3D Gaussian Splatting: Preliminary Background

 The Discrete Fourier Transform (DFT) excels in frequency analysis of digital images, providing crucial information about how frequency components contribute to the original image.
 However, based on a global exponential basis, it lacks spatial localization and interpretability \cite{imageprocessing_book}.
 On the other hand, the DWT simultaneously captures both frequency and spatial information.
 Given a 2D image $\mathbf{X}$, it provides the four following subbands:

 where $\mathbf{L}_{(\cdot)}$ and $\mathbf{H}_{(\cdot)}$ are the low-pass and high-pass matrices that filter the columns or rows of $\mathbf{X}$, respectively.
 The subscript $\{0, 1\}$ denotes filtering along columns or rows.
 Each filtering matrix is constructed by shifting columns or rows of a common 1D wavelet filter \cite{wavelet-book}.
 The LL subband is obtained by applying low-pass filters along both rows and columns, preserving the image’s coarse structure.
 The LH and HL subbands result from applying a high-pass filter in one direction and a low-pass filter in the other, highlighting horizontal and vertical details, respectively.
 Lastly, the HH subband is obtained by high-pass filtering in both directions, capturing fine diagonal details.
-By repeating \eqref{eq_fdwt} for the resulting LL subband, the multi-level DWT can be achieved.
-Fig.~\ref{fig_vis_subband_multi} provides a visual example of the 2-level DWT subbands.
+By repeating \eqref{eq_fdwt} for the resulting LL subband, the multi-level DWT can be achieved, as shown in Fig.~\ref{fig_vis_subband_multi}.